-As mentioned earlier, alongside specific training in pandemic-related issues, the Group offered instruction in various subjects including stress management, leadership, foreign languages, and digital skills, personal growth, and distance learning practices, for a 360° embrace of employee development.
+As mentioned earlier, alongside specific training in pandemic-related issues, the Group offered instruction in various subjects including stress management, leadership, foreign languages, and digital skills, but also in writing, personal growth, and distance learning practices, for a 360° embrace of employee development.
 In Italy, for example, senior managers were given the chance to take a personal development course to better manage relations with people and with their teams.